 - Sweet potato over regular potato

-- Red and yellow peppers instead of green peppers
+- Red and yellow capsicum instead of green capsicum

 - Colourful berries like blueberries and goji berries for sweetness rather than dried fruit like raisins and sultanas

 When we talk about fibre, we tend to think of bran, which keeps us regular.
 This is insoluble fibre, and while important, it’s only half the story.
 Soluble fibre is found in plants and may help control cholesterol.